 A couple weeks later my boss asked me to attend a meeting while he was out of town—a meeting where I would likely run into the doctor.
 Naturally, I washed my hair and bought a new outfit, but for the most part I wanted to stop existing and do nothing other than stare at my iPhone the entire time.

 When he walked in, I couldn’t help checking him out.
 It was the closest I’d ever been and I was shocked to realize he had a mildly creepy mustache situation going on.
 And he was way shorter than I’d realized.
 He sat to my left and when I finally got the nerve up to throw him a casual glance, my world was shattered.

 His top three buttons were undone, revealing a lack of undershirt and some sparse scraggles of chest-hair curled about his pale chest.
 We were 45 seconds into the moment I’d been waiting for my entire life and I realized I was no longer madly in love with him.

 He looked at me with an arrogant gaze that made it quite obvious he knew I’d already named our future babies.
 I felt my pride withering inside of me until it no longer existed and was only recalled via some sort of phantom limb syndrome.

 When he spoke, it only got worse.
-He had the most high-pitched country accent I’ve ever heard and his delicate hands waved about with every word.
+He had the most country accent I’ve ever heard and his delicate hands waved about with every word.
 These lady fingers of his were so distracting that I almost didn’t notice what an elitist piece of shit he was until this sentence escaped his mouth: “Well, our patients like to have a lot of sex because they’re low class and that’s the only thing people like that know how to do without screwing up.”